Muqarrab Khan Gakhar: Death

+The circumstances of Muqarrab Khan's death are debated.

+One account holds that he was captured and killed by Gujjar Singh Bhangi after the fall of Gujrat.
+Another, more widely accepted by historians, suggests that his rival Himmat Khan of Domeli captured him after he had lost most of his power and had him put to death.

 The later theory is more favourable among the historians as many reports say that Muqarrab was successful in fleeing Gujrat.
 His tomb is, however, situated in Bagh Jogian, a town just beside the Pharwala Fort, and a mausoleum has been built over it.
-He was succeeded by Saadullah Khan and Naazir Ali Khan in Pharwala and Mansur Khan and Shadman Khan in Dahan Gali while the chieftaincy of the tribe was seized by Himmat Khan.
+He was succeeded by Saadullah Khan and Nadir Ali Khan in Pharwala and Mansur Khan and Shadman Khan in Dahan Gali while the chieftaincy of the tribe was seized by Himmat Khan.